-For starters, useful new drugs seem to come in a growing percentage from small firms, startups and university laboratories.
-But this is not an indictment of the patent system as, probably, such small firms and university labs would have not put all the efforts they did in coming up with the new compounds if the perspective of a patent to be sold to a big pharmaceutical company were not in the cards.
+Useful new drugs seem to come in a growing percentage from small firms, startups and university laboratories.
+But this is not an indictment of the patent system as, probably, such small firms and university labs would have not put in all the effort they did without the prospect of a patent to be sold to a big pharmaceutical company.

 Next there is the not so small detail that most of those university laboratories are actually financed by public money, mostly federal money flowing through the NIH.
 The pharmaceutical industry is much less essential to medical research than their lobbyists might have you believe.
 In 1995, according to a study by two well reputed University of Chicago economists, the U.S. spent about \$25 billion on biomedical research.
 About \$11.5 billion came from the Federal government, with another \$3.6 billion of academic research not funded by the feds.
-Industry spent about \$10 billion.
-However, industry R&D is eligible for a tax credit of about 20%, so the government also picked up about \$2 billion of the cost of "industry" research.
-According to industry's own sources, total research expenditure by the industry was, in 2003, only 50% higher than the NIH budget (running at \$27 bn), the largest but by no means the only source of public funding for biomedical research.
-So private industry pays for only about 1/3rd of biomedical R&D. By way of contrast, outside of the biomedical area, private industry pays for more than 2/3rds of R&D.
+Industry spent about \$10 billion.26 However, industry R&D is eligible for a tax credit of about 20%, so the government also picked up about \$2 billion of the cost of "industry" research.
+That was then, but are things different now?
+They do not appear to be.
+According to industry's own sources27, total research expenditure by the industry was, in 2006, about \$57 billion while the NIH budget in the same year (the largest but by no means the only source of public funding for biomedical research) reached \$28.5 bn.
+So, it seems, things are not changing: private industry pays for only about 1/3rd of biomedical R&D. By way of contrast, outside of the biomedical area, private industry pays for more than 2/3rds of R&D.